NYU Langone Hospitals – General Practice Residency does not require the Advanced Dental Admission Test (ADAT).

 Program History and Description

-NYU Lutheran Dental Medicine GPR program, which focuses on comprehensive, continuous care, is offered at NYU Lutheran Medical Center, a 404-bed level-1 trauma center located in the Sunset Park section of Brooklyn.
+NYU Langone Hospitals – General Practice Residency program focuses on comprehensive, continuous care, in a 404-bed, level-1 trauma center located in the Sunset Park section of Brooklyn.
 The program was established in 1974.
 Over the last 40 years, the program has successfully developed hundreds of ‘super-dentist’ alumni while fulfilling its mission to serve the community by providing comprehensive, high-quality dental care to a diverse and needy patient population.

 Residents acquire the abilities to manage patients with complicated needs in a hospital and group practice environments.
 Invaluable experience is gained while working as a practitioner in a fast-paced urban healthcare environment with state-of-the-art facilities and a large patient population, many who present with medically complex challenges.
 Residents participate in rotations in family medicine, anesthesia, and in the emergency room and receive significant experience managing in-patients as well as providing dental care in the operating room.
-The vast majority of NYU Lutheran Dental Medicine’s GPR residents go on to become successful oral healthcare professionals in community health centers, private practices, dental public health programs, schools of dentistry, healthcare organizations and clinical operations management.
-Many remain with NYU Lutheran Dental Medicine to play significant roles in one of our continually expanding programs, often because they have found that it’s approach gives them an opportunity to make a lasting difference.
+The vast majority of NYU Langone Hospitals – General Practice Residency residents go on to become successful oral healthcare professionals in community health centers, private practices, dental public health programs, schools of dentistry, healthcare organizations and clinical operations management.
+Many remain with the program to play a significant role in one of our continually expanding programs, often because they have found that it’s approach gives them an opportunity to make a lasting difference.

 The program also offers a special opportunity to undergraduate dental students.
-Fourth-year dental students may request short-term externships at NYU Lutheran Medical Center.
+Fourth-year dental students may request short-term externships at NYU Langone Hospitals – General Practice Residency.
 These students may observe or actually participate in patient care, thereby gaining invaluable insight into postgraduate education in a fast-paced, urban health care environment.
 Affiliation agreements for externships currently exist with New York University, Columbia University, University of Pennsylvania, State University of New York at Buffalo, State University of New York at Stony Brook, University of Medicine and Dentistry of New Jersey, Tufts University, Medical College of Georgia, University of North Carolina at Chapel Hill, and Virginia Commonwealth University.
 Our residents also have the opportunity to participate in international outreach programs.

 General Practice Residency (GPR) residents participate in our core curriculum.
 The academic curriculum focuses on pediatric dentistry, geriatric dentistry, special care patients, and materials science.